Algebraic Ending Laminations and Quasiconvexity: Acknowledgments

 \section{Acknowledgments}

 The authors are grateful to Ilya Kapovich and Mladen Bestvina for helpful correspondence.
 We also thank Ilya Kapovich for telling us of the paper \cite{kdt} and Spencer Dowdall for telling us about \cite{dt2}.
 We thank Ilya Kapovich and Samuel Taylor for pointing out gaps in an earlier version.
 This work was done during a visit of the first author to University of Toronto.
-He is grateful to the University of Torontofor its hospitality during the period.
+He is grateful to the University of Toronto for its hospitality during the period.
+We are grateful to the anonymous referee for a thorough inspection of the paper and many helpful comments.